Ben Vaughan wants to keep busy as he gets on a similar track to the one that landed him a host of honours at amateur level.

-He said: “It’s just been about maintaining fitness and sharpening up, along with getting as much sparring in as I can.
+“It’s just been about maintaining fitness and sharpening up, along with getting as much sparring in as I can.
 I’m planning everything that I want to do.

 “I’m always in the gym, but that may change when I step up and put myself through the eight to 10-week camps, where you need a good rest afterwards.

 “I’m in the early stages of my pro career, so I’m still learning, but I’m already looking at the level above me, because I’ll fight anyone.